biojava/biojava.github.io/wiki/BioJava3_Eclipse_with_SVN.md

 <!-- -->

--   right click on the pom.xml and Run As -\> Maven build ... install
+-   right click on the pom.xml and Run As -\> Maven install